 6.3 Common Grilling Mistakes to Avoid

-• Not Letting Meat Rest: Letting cooked meat rest for a few minutes allows juices to redistribute, enhancing flavor and tenderness.
+- Not Letting Meat Rest: Rest cooked meat for a few minutes so juices spread out and make it juicy.

 7. Frequently Asked Questions (FAQs)